terryjbates/redis-log-import/README.md

 Post-processing of the output file would be needed to adjust for the occurrence of mis-ordered log lines, but doing that makes the solution less "real-time."
 A long-running SSH tunnel or even stunnel may ensure reliable delivery, but there is still a problem of sorting out of sequence log lines.

 # Building a Solution
 I poked a stick at this thing called Redis and discovered that it does something called "sorted sets" (*ZSET*s).
 In these data structures, each element has a value and a score.
 While the values must be unique the scores can repeat.
 In my mind, the value would be the full content of an entire log line and the score would be something to assist in sorting.
 Notably, converting the timestamp of a log line to epoch time format fits nicely.
-We can ignore *when* we get log data for a collection, and use the timestamp information in log line to generate a score, using the score to sort amongst *all* loglines from *all* web servers we have.
+We can ignore *when* we get log data for a collection, and use the timestamp information in log line to generate a score, using the score to sort amongst *all* log lines from *all* web servers we have.

 # Obtaining and Storing Log Data